 Let the Space Speak for Itself

 In this tiny cove, House Sprucing really embraced the idea of minimalism by keeping the space quite bare.
 Somehow, it just works.
-Perhaps it's the subtle veining in the marbel, which gives the space a bit of variety to feel too stark or sterile.
+Perhaps it's the subtle veining in the marble, which gives the space a bit of variety to feel too stark or sterile.

 Use Pattern Sparingly